sunitparekh/data-anonymization/README.md

 # Data::Anonymization
-Tool to create anonymized production data dump to use for PREF and other TEST environments.
+Tool to create anonymized production data dump to use for PERF and other TEST environments.

 ## Getting started
 Install gem using (use `pre` option to tryout edge version):